AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 * `awsgov_secret_key` - (Optional) AWS Secret Key.
 Required when creating an account for AWSGov.

 ### AWSChina Cloud
-* `awschina_account_number` - (Optional) AWS China Account number to associate with Aviatrix account.
-Required when creating an account for AWS China.
+* `awschina_account_number` - (Optional) AWSChina Account number to associate with Aviatrix account.
+Required when creating an account for AWSChina.
 Available as of provider version 2.19+.
-* `awschina_iam` - (Optional) AWS China IAM-role based flag.
+* `awschina_iam` - (Optional) AWSChina IAM-role based flag.
 Available as of provider version 2.19+.
-* `awschina_role_app` - (Optional) AWS China App role ARN.
-Available when `awschina_iam` is "true" and when creating an account for AWS China.
+* `awschina_role_app` - (Optional) AWSChina App role ARN.
+Available when `awschina_iam` is "true" and when creating an account for AWSChina.
 If left empty, the ARN will be computed.
 Available as of provider version 2.19+.
-* `awschina_role_ec2` - (Optional) AWS China EC2 role ARN.
-Available when `awschina_iam` is "true" and when creating an account for AWS China.
+* `awschina_role_ec2` - (Optional) AWSChina EC2 role ARN.
+Available when `awschina_iam` is "true" and when creating an account for AWSChina.
 If left empty, the ARN will be computed.
 Available as of provider version 2.19+.
-* `awschina_access_key` - (Optional) AWS China Access Key.
-Required when `awschina_iam` is "false" and when creating an account for AWS China.
+* `awschina_access_key` - (Optional) AWSChina Access Key.
+Required when `awschina_iam` is "false" and when creating an account for AWSChina.
 Available as of provider version 2.19+.
-* `awschina_secret_key` - (Optional) AWS China Secret Key.
-Required when `awschina_iam` is "false" and when creating an account for AWS China.
+* `awschina_secret_key` - (Optional) AWSChina Secret Key.
+Required when `awschina_iam` is "false" and when creating an account for AWSChina.
 Available as of provider version 2.19+.

 ### AzureChina Cloud
-* `azurechina_subscription_id` - (Optional) Azure China ARM Subscription ID.
+* `azurechina_subscription_id` - (Optional) AzureChina ARM Subscription ID.
 Required when creating an account for AzureChina.
 Available as of provider version 2.19+.
-* `azurechina_directory_id` - (Optional) Azure China ARM Directory ID.
+* `azurechina_directory_id` - (Optional) AzureChina ARM Directory ID.
 Required when creating an account for AzureChina.
 Available as of provider version 2.19+.
-* `azurechina_application_id` - (Optional) Azure China ARM Application ID.
+* `azurechina_application_id` - (Optional) AzureChina ARM Application ID.
 Required when creating an account for AzureChina.
 Available as of provider version 2.19+.
-* `azurechina_application_key` - (Optional) Azure China ARM Application key.
+* `azurechina_application_key` - (Optional) AzureChina ARM Application key.
 Required when creating an account for AzureChina.
 Available as of provider version 2.19+.

 ### Alibaba Cloud
 * `alicloud_account_id` - (Optional) Alibaba Cloud Account number to associate with Aviatrix account.
 Required when creating an account for Alibaba Cloud.